igorwojda/android-showcase/README.md

 The `presentation` layer mixes `MVVM` and `MVI` patterns:

-- `MVVM` - Jetpack `ViewModel` is used to encapsulate `common UI state`.
+- `MVVM` - Jetpack `ViewModel` is used to encapsulate a `common UI state`.
 It exposes the `state` via observable state holder (`Kotlin Flow`)
 - `MVI` - `action` modifies the `common UI state` and emits a new state to a view via `Kotlin Flow`

-> `common state` is a single source of truth for each view.
+> The `common state` is a single source of truth for each view.
 This solution derives from
 > [Unidirectional Data Flow](https://en.wikipedia.org/wiki/Unidirectional_Data_Flow_(computer_science)) and [Redux
 > principles](https://redux.js.org/introduction/three-principles).

-This approach facilitates creation of consistent states.
-State is collected via `collectAsUiStateWithLifecycle` method.
+This approach facilitates the creation of consistent states.
+The state is collected via `collectAsUiStateWithLifecycle` method.
 Flows collection happens in a lifecycle-aware manner, so [no resources are wasted](https://medium.com/androiddevelopers/consuming-flows-safely-in-jetpack-compose-cde014d0d5a3).